Frequently Asked Questions

 - What Is Animeleague?

-- We run events in locations all around the UK, including Birmingham, Bristol, Cardiff, Liverpool, London, Manchester, Newcastle and more.
-Our full list of upcoming events can be viewed on our website
+1. We run conventions in locations all around the UK, including Birmingham, Bristol, Cardiff, Liverpool, London, Manchester, Newcastle and more.
+Our full list of upcoming events can be viewed at www.ukanimecons.com.

 - What Can I Do On The Forums?

 - There are plenty of things to get involved in on the forums, including:

 - Join General Discussion to discuss and debate anything and everything.

 - Enter the crazy antics of Crazy League!
 This is a place filled with memes, jokes, random games and polls, and a place to spam to your heart’s content!